Caring for God's creation

 Food

 Several OTBC members also coordinate the local community garden at Chesterfields Park, growing local organic fruit and veges that can be shared around the neighbourhood.
-A community garden and orchard are also included in plans for Stage Two.
+A community garden and orchard is also included in the housing units on site at OTBC.